 The number of authorized positions fluctuated throughout the reporting period, which impacts the vacancy rate.
-This variance is due to BCPs that created positions and CSLB's response to Budget Letter 20-37, which required CSLB to eliminate five positions as a cost savings action during COVID.
+This variance is due to BCPs that created positions and CSLB response to Budget Letter 20-37, which required CSLB to eliminate five positions as a cost savings action during COVID.

 Vacancy Rates

 Date Authorized PYs Vacancies Vacancy %

 FY 2019/2020 July 1, 2019 428 20.0 5%

 FY 2020/2021 July 1, 2020 428 41.0 10%

 FY 2021/2022 July 1, 2021 430 41.5 10%

 FY 2022/2023 July 1, 2022 430 51.5 12%

 FY 2023/2024 July 1, 2023 425 37 9%

-Current December 11, 2023 425 35.5 8%
+Current December 1, 2023 425 36.5 9%

-Vacancies initially increased due to COVID related retirements, resignations, and transfers to organizations that provide 100 percent telework.
+Vacancies initially increased due to COVID related retirements, resignations, and transfers to 100 percent telework.
 In FY 2021/22, CSLB vacancies were as high as 12 percent.
 The Executive Division performed an audit of several months of recruitments and determined that management were waiting several weeks, and in some cases months, to contact applicants for interviews.
 In September 2022, the Executive Division issued a statewide policy that all interviews are to be scheduled within 10 days of receiving the applications from the Office of Human Resources.
-After implementing this new policy, vacancies decreased to 9 percent for that fiscal year.
+After implementing this new policy, vacancies decreased to 9 percent.

 Over the previous four fiscal years, CSLB averaged 39 staff vacancies for a vacancy rate of 9 percent.
 In the year following COVID, CSLB experienced a higher vacancy rate than expected.
 From March 2020 to March 2021, 20 employees retired and four employees separated/resigned from state service, which contributed to the higher vacancy rate.
-Process improvements in CSLB's Personnel office and coordination with DCA have allowed the average vacancy rate to stabilize and CSLB currently has 35.5 vacancies.
+Process improvements in CSLB's Personnel office and coordination with DCA have allowed the average vacancy rate to stabilize and CSLB currently has 36.5 vacancies.